 |62-4284 F-105D-25-RE Thunderchief

 The Trumpeter kit is pretty good but there are a few things wrong with it.
 Obvious ones I corrected.
-The

-they came out.
+building this before they came out.

-Tail code, serial, data plate and Mig Kill marking were drawn with Corel and printed with an Alps printer.
+Tail code, serial, data plate and Mig Kill marking were drawn with Corel and printed with an Alps

+printer.
 Finished with Model Master enamels.

 My info shows 62-4284 as a "Triple Mig Killer" during the SEA Conflict.
 On 10 March 67, Cpt.
 Max